GU-CLASP/language-and-perception/meetings.md

   * \+ Moro, D., Black, S., & Kennington, C. (2019).
 Composing and Embedding the Words-as-Classifiers Model of Grounded Semantics. arXiv preprint arXiv:1911.03283. (https://arxiv.org/pdf/1911.03283.pdf) (recommended by Staffan, would like to read: Robin)

   * \+ Mollica, F. et al. (2019).
 Composition is the core driver of the language-selective network [Paper](https://www.biorxiv.org/content/10.1101/436204v2) (recommended by Mehdi, would like to read: Robin)

-  * \+\+ Herbelot, A., & Vecchi, E. M. (2015).
-Building a shared world: Mapping distributional to model-theoretic semantic spaces.
-In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (pp. 22-32).(https://www.cl.cam.ac.uk/~ah433/emnlp2015.pdf) (recommended by Staffan, would like to read: Robin, Simon)

   * \+ Sellam, T., Das, D., & Parikh, A. P. (2020).
 BLEURT: Learning Robust Metrics for Text Generation. https://arxiv.org/abs/2004.04696 (recommended by Nikolai, would like to read: Simon)